“Don’t worry about anything; instead pray about everything.”

 Worry is like an octopus that wraps its tentacles around our minds.

 As a pastor, it is not that different.
-We have many opportunities to remind people that everything is going to be ok.
+We have many opportunities to remind people that everything is going to be OK.
 God has a plan for our lives and he wants us to trust him.
-Even during this crazy election season in America, Christians need to remember that God is bigger than either candidate or political party.
+Even during this crazy season in America, Christians need to remember that God is bigger than either candidate or political party and he is definitely bigger than any virus.
 Sure, we need to get involved and understand the issues that America is facing.
 At the same time, let’s not let fear have control of our thoughts.

 The Apostle Paul’s advice here is profound.
 Go to prayer instead of going to worry.
 Go to faith instead of going to fear.
 I know that these are scary times.
 If we can develop the habit of going to prayer first, though, Paul promises us that God’s peace will guard our hearts and minds.